-I’m always happy to find EFL teachers who would like to guest blog for Teaching Village.
+I’m always happy to hear from EFL (or ESL) teachers who would like to guest blog for Teaching Village.
 I’m open to publishing posts on nearly any topic in ELT, so if you have a passion you’d like to share please contact me with your idea.
 I also welcome posts for any of the following categories:

 Stories from the Front Lines of EFL

 What’s your EFL personal teaching story?
 Where and how you teach?
 Who are your students?
 Why did you become a teacher?
 What does EFL look like in your country?
 The more stories we collect, the more complete our understanding becomes about the ELT profession around the world.
 You can read other posts in this series here.

 Stuff All EFL Teachers Should Know

 What do you think all EFL teachers should know?
 This can be big stuff, like a teaching methodology or technique, or small stuff, like a sure-fire lesson, a classroom management tip, an online resource–anything you feel will help EFL teachers be better language teachers.
 You can read other posts in this category here.